Goodtrepreneur

 Goodtrepreneur is the podcast about good people with good ideas for a better world.
 In it we explore ways that the powers of business, creativity and innovation are being applied to social and environmental causes, and why some ‘good ideas’ succeed, and some do not.
 Guests include the creators of brands, nonprofits, mission-driven companies, communities and more whose core purpose is to help solve an environmental or social problem.
 It’s innovation for a sustainable, regenerative world.

-Goodtrepreneur is a must-listen for anyone thinking of starting a purpose-led organisation or simply wanting to enjoy some good news in the world of world-changing ideas.
+Goodtrepreneur is a must-listen for anyone seeking to understand how to use business as a force for good or simply wanting to enjoy some good news in the world of world-changing ideas.

 We gave AI a listen and here's what it had to say: